colshrapnel/safemysql/README.md

 - convenient because it makes application code short and meaningful, without useless repetitions, making it Extra <abbr title="Don't Repeat Yourself">DRY</abbr>

 This class is distinguished by three main features
-- type-hinted placeholders
+- unlike standard libraries, it is using **type-hinted placeholders**, for the **everything** that may be put into query
-- set of helper methods to get the desired result right out of query
+- unlike standard libraries, it require no repetitive code, providing set of helper methods to get the desired result right out of the query
-- indispensabe **parse()** method which allows to parse placeholders not in the whole query only (like with native prepared statements) but in the arbitary query part
+- unlike standard libraries, it allows to parse placeholders not in the whole query only but in the arbitary query part, thanks to indispensabe **parse()** method, making complex queries as easy and safe as regular ones.

 Yet it is very easy to use.
 You need to learn only few things: